rackerlabs/technical-blog/content/blog/2023/index.md

-<a class="cta purple" id="cta" href="https://www.rackspace.com/applications/cloud-native">Learn about Rackspace Native Development.</a>
+<a class="cta purple" id="cta" href="https://www.rackspace.com/applications/cloud-native">Learn about Rackspace Cloud Native Development.</a>

 Use the Feedback tab to make any comments or ask questions.
 You can also